To Charge or to Sell? EV Pack Useful Life Estimation via LSTMs, CNNs, and Autoencoders: Related Works

 The estimation of the SOH has recently become quite robust as it has been applied to realistic datasets.
-SOH estimation is well established on simplified dataset \cite{8986572, 9036949, onlineestimationrnn2020}; here we report the recent advances on complex datasets.
-In \cite{FAN2020101741} a hybrid network composed of a Gated Recurrent Unit (GRU; a well-known variation of LSTM) and a CNN is used for SOH estimation.
-The inputs are the raw data of V, I, T of the charging curve, converted to a fixed size history of 256.
-The input goes toward the two parallel streams (GRU and CNN) that are concatenated in the last layer.
+SOH estimation is well established on simplified datasets \cite{8986572, 9036949, onlineestimationrnn2020}; here, we report the recent advances on complex datasets.
+In \cite{FAN2020101741}, a hybrid network comprising a gated recurrent unit (GRU; a well-known variation of LSTM) and a CNN is used for SOH estimation.
+The inputs are the raw V, I, and T data of the charging curve, converted to a fixed size history of 256.
+The input converges toward the two parallel streams (GRU and CNN) concatenated in the last layer.
 A maximum estimation error of 4.3\% on the Randomized NASA dataset is reported.
-Authors of \cite{en12224338} proposed a SOH estimation method based on Independently RNN (IndRNN) and tested on the Randomized NASA dataset.
-Here, a discharge cycle is represented by 18 features including average V, I, and T, as well as the capacity, the time elapsed, and the time periods of each current load.
-While it achieves superior results, it is not clear if it will work in real applications as it takes as input also the capacity.
-In the experiments, the capacity in input is calculated, while the proper way to conduct the experiment should have used the capacity estimated by the network itself in the previous time step.
-In \cite{SHEN2019100817} a CNN takes as input the V, I, and capacity of the charging cycle discretized in 25 segments. the output is the capacity computed on the corresponding discharge cycle.
-Both capacities are computed with the coulomb counting.
+The authors of \cite{en12224338} proposed an SOH estimation method based on the Independently RNN (IndRNN) and tested it on the Randomized NASA dataset.
+Here, a discharge cycle is represented by 18 features, including average V, I, and T, as well as the capacity, the time elapsed, and the time periods of each current load.
+While it achieves superior results, whether it will work in real applications needs to be clarified as it also takes capacity as input.
+In the experiments, the capacity in input is calculated.
+In contrast, the proper way to conduct the investigation should have used the capacity estimated by the network itself in the previous time step.
+In \cite{SHEN2019100817}, a CNN takes as input the V, I, and capacity of the charging cycle discretized in 25 segments.
+The output is the capacity computed on the corresponding discharge cycle.
+Both capacities are computed by coulomb counting.
 Applicability is at least doubtful in this case too.
-In \cite{SONG2020101836} a private database of real-world data collected from 700 vehicles (full-electric or hybrid) is used to train an FFNN for SOH estimation.
-The parameters employed are the accumulated mileage of vehicles, the C-rates distribution, the SOC range (the SOC is divided into five ranges and the SOC range indicates such range), and cell temperatures.
-The number of variables is reduced to a lower dimensionality using the principal components analysis (PCA).
-The results are impressive, with a maximum error of 4.5\% and RMSE of 1.1\%, which becomes 2.2\% and 0.45\% if considering only full-electric vehicles.
+In \cite{SONG2020101836}, a private database of real-world data collected from 700 vehicles (full-electric or hybrid) is used to train an FFNN for SOH estimation.
+The parameters employed are the accumulated mileage of cars, the C-rate distribution, the SOC range (the SOC is divided into five ranges, and the SOC range indicates such range), and cell temperatures.
+The number of variables is reduced to a lower dimensionality using principal component analysis (PCA).
+The results are impressive, with a maximum error of 4.5\% and RMSE of 1.1\%, which become 2.2\% and 0.45\% if considering only fully electric vehicles.